sourcegraph/careers/job-descriptions/software-engineer.md

 ### Location

 We are flexible and don't require you to be in any particular timezone or location.
-Our engineering team is distributed across the world and about half work from our office in San Francisco.
+Our engineering team is distributed across the world.

 ### Compensation and benefits